Herman Voaden

-Early life
+Life and work

 Born in London, Ontario, he received a Bachelor of Arts (Honours) degree in 1923 and a Master of Arts degree in 1926 from Queen's University.
 He also studied at the University of Chicago and at Yale University.

 His father, Dr. Arthur Voaden, pioneered vocational teaching in Ontario.
 His mother, Luisa Bale Voaden, was also a teacher.
 Voaden studied modern drama at Queen's University, 1920–1923, and wrote his 1926 Queen’s M.A. thesis on Eugene O’Neill.

-Political activity
+In 1928 Voaden became head of the English department at the Central High School of Commerce (now the Central Toronto Academy), where he worked for decades.
+In 1960 his work there was described as "pioneer[ing] in progressive education methods, including the 'play approach' to drama.'"

 A member of the Co-operative Commonwealth Federation, he ran for the House of Commons of Canada in the western Toronto riding of Trinity in the 1945 elections, 1949 elections, 1953 elections, and a 1954 by-election.
 He lost each time.